ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 2. Click Create a classic infrastructure key.
 If you don't see this option, check to see if you already have a classic infrastructure API key that is created because you're only allowed to have one in the account per user.
 3. Go to the actions menu (3 vertical dots) to select **Details**, then **Copy** the API Key.
 4. Go to **Manage** > **Access (IAM)** > **Users**, then search and click on your user's name.
 Select **Details** at the right top corner to copy the **User ID** from the users info (it may be your email address).

-5. The IBM Cloud Classic credentials also requires the IBM Cloud API, check the following section ([Setup Access to IBM Cloud VPC](#setup-access-to-ibm-cloud-vpc)) to set it.
-6. Export the following environment variables to let the IBM Provider to retrieve the credentials.
+### Export the following environment variables to let the IBM Provider to retrieve the credentials.

-Execute in a terminal:

 ```bash
 export IAAS_CLASSIC_USERNAME="< Your IBM Cloud Username/Email here >"